adnammit/notes/shell.md

 tar tvf all.tar                 view the contents of all.tar tar xvf all.tar                 unzips the contents of all.tar into dir all/
-                                !!! this will overwrite anything in an existing all/ dir
+                                !!! this will overwrite anything in an existing all/ dir tar xvf all.tar -C my_dir/      extract all.tar into directory

 sed                             stream editor for filtering and transforming text sed ‘s/night/day/’ foo.txt      replace instances of ‘night’ with ‘day’